zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 I remember looking at the player.
 She wasn’t looking at me.
 She was looking at her character sheet, squinting at a list of circumstantial bonuses.
 She was trying to remember if "Weather-Worn" applied to ancient granite or only to wooden structures.
 I was looking at the rulebook, trying to find the specific page that defined the difference between a "Controlled Descent" and a "Terminal Fall."

 For five minutes, the character stopped hanging from the ledge.
 She didn’t fall, and she didn’t climb.
 She simply vanished.
 In her place was a group of friends arguing about a paragraph of text.
+This is **attention fracture**.
 By the time we found the rule and rolled the die, the sweat had dried.
 The urgency was gone.
 We weren't in the mountains anymore; we were in a library, doing research.

-I kept noticing this pattern.

-It happened across games, across different groups of friends, and across decades of play.
-Sometimes, the rules felt like wind at our backs, propelling the story forward into places we never expected.
+I kept noticing this pattern across decades of real, messy play sessions.
+Sometimes, the rules felt like wind at our backs, propelling the story forward.
 Other times, the rules felt like a wall we kept hitting—a procedural jam that forced us to stop looking at the fiction so we could look at the system.

-It wasn't that some games were "bad" and others were "good."
-It was that something fundamental was happening to our attention.
-There was a mechanism under the table that determined whether the rules were feeding the situation or stalling it.

-I started calling this the Fiction Engine.
+I started calling the mechanism that causes this the **Fiction Engine**.

-This book is not a manifesto, and it isn't a secret formula for "perfect" play.
-It is a diagnostic tool.
-It is a lens designed to help you understand what happens to your attention, your fiction, and your group during actual play.
+This book is not an academic taxonomy or a manifesto.
+It is a practical diagnostic tool.
+It is a lens designed to help you understand what happens to your attention, your cognitive load, and your group’s behavior during actual play.
 When you sit down at the table, where does your focus go?
 When does the system help you see the world, and when does it get in your way?

-Before we begin, I need to be explicit about what this book is not.
+Before we begin, I need to be intellectually honest about what this lens is blind to.

-This is not a game design manual.
-It will not teach you how to write a game, and it won't help you balance combat math or build a more accurate simulation of reality.
-It is not a ranking system; there is no implication here that games with a "thin" Fiction Engine are inherently better than those with a "thick" one.
-I have no interest in evaluating whether a game is "good" or "bad."
-These are real limits, and I state them here because this framework is only useful if you know exactly what it is trying to measure.

-We are measuring the relationship between procedure and fiction.
-Nothing more.
+This framework is a singular instrument among many.
+It is completely indifferent to tactical fairness, mathematical balance, and historical simulation.
+It will not help you build a "fair" combat encounter or a realistic model of plate armor.
+If those are your goals, this is the wrong book.
+We are here to measure exactly one thing: the relationship between procedure and human attention.

 To do that, we’ll move through the framework one piece at a time.
-We will start by defining the Fiction Engine through the sensory experience of transparency and friction, then look at how player attention and cognitive load shape the pacing of a session.
-From there, we’ll walk through three case studies—the minimal engine of 24XX, the pressure-cooker depletion of Breathless, and the flexible authority of Freeform Universal—to see how these design commitments behave at the table.
-We’ll look at the hard limits of this lens, identifying exactly where the framework runs dry.
-Finally, we will conclude with **Thresholds**, a reference architecture designed to demonstrate every principle of the Fiction Engine in a single system, with the complete rules provided as an appendix.
+We will start by defining the Fiction Engine through the sensory experience of the "Windshield" and the "Road," then look at how cognitive load shapes the pacing of a session.
+From there, we’ll walk through three case studies—the minimal engine of 24XX, the pressure-cooker depletion of Breathless, and the flexible authority of Freeform Universal.
+Finally, we’ll look at the hard limits of this lens before concluding with **Thresholds**, a reference architecture designed to demonstrate these principles in action.

 This is the lens I use.
 You'll decide if it fits.

 ## 2. The Engine Under the Table

 Imagine you are driving down a highway at night.
 When everything is going smoothly, you don’t actually look at your windshield.
 It is completely transparent.
-You look through it, focusing entirely on the road, the curves, and the traffic ahead.
+You look through it, focusing entirely on the **Road**: the shared story, the curves of the plot, and the immediate danger ahead.

 But the moment a heavy downpour hits, or a large insect splashes right in your line of sight, your focus instantly shifts.
 You are no longer looking at the road.
-You are staring directly at the glass, watching the wipers struggle to clear the view.
+You are staring directly at the **Windshield**: the rules, the stats, and the procedures.
+You’re watching the wipers struggle to clear the view.

-This is exactly what happens every week at our gaming tables, and it is the easiest way to understand how a game's Fiction Engine actually operates in real time.

-When we play a tabletop RPG, we are constantly navigating between two different spaces: the shared situation (the road) and the rules (the windshield).
-A Fiction Engine is the specific way a system connects these two worlds.
-It is the mechanism that decides when the rules need to step in, and more importantly, how they hand control back to the fiction.
+This is exactly what happens every week at our gaming tables.
+A Fiction Engine is the specific way a system connects the Windshield to the Road.
+It’s the mechanism that decides when the rules need to step in, and more importantly, how they hand control back to the story.

-Let’s look at how this plays out during an actual session with two different groups trying to achieve the exact same thing: breaking down a locked wooden door to escape a guard patrol.
+Let’s look at how this plays out with two different groups trying to achieve the exact same thing: breaking down a locked wooden door to escape a guard patrol.

 ### Case A: The Frictionless Shift

 At Marco’s table, the group is playing a game with a very direct Fiction Engine.

-- **The Situation**: Marco says, "I take a short crowbar from my pack and wedge it into the frame."
+- **The Road**: Marco says, "I take a short crowbar from my pack and wedge it into the frame."
+He is looking at the imaginary door.
-- **The Engine**: The system doesn't ask Marco to look up a specific "Strength" stat or check a sub-rule for crowbars.
-It simply asks: Is your current situation changing?
+- **The Windshield**: The system doesn't ask Marco to hunt for a "Strength" stat or check a sub-rule for crowbars.
+It simply asks: Is the situation changing?
 Yes.
 Marco rolls a single die based on his character's general background.
-The result is a partial success.
+His eyes flicker to the die for two seconds.
-- **The Return to the Situation**: The engine immediately translates that number back into concrete trouble.
+- **Back to the Road**: The engine immediately translates that number into trouble.
 The door splinters open with a loud CRACK, but the crowbar snaps in half.

-**Annotating the shift:**

-1. **Situation beat**: Marco attempts to force the door.
+Marco is already thinking about where to hide the broken tool.
-2. **Engine moment**: A single roll determines the outcome.
-3. **Return to situation**: The door is open, but the tool is gone.

-At no point did the players stop looking at the road.
 The windshield remained transparent.
-The rules stepped in for three seconds to provide a consequence, and the fiction kept moving.
+The rules stepped in for a heartbeat to provide a consequence, and the group’s focus never really left the scene.

 ### Case B: The Mechanical Intermission

 Now let’s look at Sara’s table.
-They are facing the exact same locked door, but their game uses a different kind of engine.
+They are facing the exact same locked door, but their engine is built differently.

-- **The Situation**: Sara says, "I try to force the door open with my shoulder."
+- **The Road**: Sara says, "I try to force the door open with my shoulder."
-- **The Engine**: Suddenly, the group has to stop looking at the road.
-The GM says, "Okay, that’s a Feat of Strength, but since it’s a reinforced oak door, the Difficulty Class increases by 2.
-Also, let's check if anyone is helping you to see if you get a bonus die."
+- **The Windshield**: Suddenly, everyone stops looking at the door.
+The GM says, "Okay, that’s a Feat of Strength.
+Since it’s reinforced oak, the Difficulty Class is 18.
+Do you have any gear or help?"
-- **The Pause**: Sara looks down at her character sheet, scanning her skill list.
-Another player looks up the rules for the "Help" action to see if it costs a resource.
+- **The Flicker**: Sara’s focus is now entirely on the Windshield.
+She is squinting at her character sheet, scanning her skill list.
+Another player is flipping through the manual to see if the "Help" action costs a resource.
+For three minutes, the guard patrol doesn't exist.
+There is only the manual and the math.

-**Annotating the shift:**

-1. **Situation beat**: Sara attempts to force the door.
-2. **Engine moment**: A procedural intermission involving difficulty modifiers, skill checks, and resource management.
-3. **Return to situation**: Pending the resolution of the procedure.
+- **Back to the Road**: Eventually, the die is rolled and the procedure ends.
+The group has to "re-load" the fiction: "Wait, where were the guards again?"

-For a couple of minutes, the fiction is entirely on pause.
-Everyone is staring directly at the windshield, adjusting the wipers, and talking about numbers.
-The Fiction Engine here requires a heavy procedural detour before it allows anyone to find out if the door actually opened.
+The group spent three minutes staring at the glass, adjusting the wipers.
+The Fiction Engine required a heavy procedural detour before it allowed anyone to find out if the door actually opened.

 ### Defining the Lens

-To understand why these two moments feel different, we need to label what just happened.
+To understand why these two moments feel different, we need to name what is happening to our attention.
+We’ll use three terms, defined through the eyes of the player:

-- **Fictional state**: A condition inside the shared situation that characters can see, respond to, and reason about.
-In Case A, the snapped crowbar is a fictional state.
-Everyone at the table knows the character is now without that tool.
-In Case B, the "+2 Difficulty Class" is not a fictional state; it is a mechanical hurdle that exists only on the windshield.
+1.  **Fictional State**: This is something you can see and respond to on the Road.
+If your crowbar snaps (Case A), that is a fictional state.
+You can talk about it, you can feel the loss of the tool.
+If you have a "+2 Difficulty Modifier" (Case B), that is not a fictional state.
+You can't "see" a modifier in the world.
+It’s just paint on the windshield.
-- **Overhead**: Procedural steps that produce neither a fictional change nor the conditions for one.
-The time Sara spent scanning her skill list and the group spent debating the "Help" rule is overhead.
-It is a moment where players are talking to each other about the rules rather than through their characters about the situation.
-- **Transparency threshold**: The point where a rule shifts from background infrastructure to a simultaneous object of attention.
+2.  **Overhead**: This is the time you spend staring at the glass without anything happening on the Road.
+It’s the "paperwork" of the game—scanning lists, looking up page numbers, or debating rules.
+It’s the mental tax you pay to get a result.
+3.  **The Transparency Threshold**: This is the tipping point where a rule stops being a lens you look *through* and starts being an object you look *at*.
+It’s the moment the glare on the Windshield becomes so bright that you can no longer see the Road.
+Below this threshold, the procedure is invisible infrastructure; above it, the procedure is the center of your attention.
 In Case A, the engine stayed below the threshold.
-In Case B, the engine crossed it, forcing the group to stop being in the scene to manage the system.
+In Case B, it shattered it, forcing you to stop being a character so you could be a book-keeper.

-Neither of these two engines is inherently "better" than the other.
-If your group loves the tactical, game-like feeling of optimizing bonuses and calculating risks, Case B provides a very satisfying mechanical puzzle.
+Neither of these engines is inherently "better."
+If your group loves the tactical puzzle of optimizing bonuses, Case B is satisfying.
+But this framework is designed to look at a very specific trade-off: **cognitive load**.

-But this framework is designed to look at a very specific trade-off: **cognitive load** and momentum.
-When a Fiction Engine forces players to constantly switch their brains from "What would my character do?" to "What does the manual say?", it creates a specific kind of friction.

-By understanding where your favorite game sits on this spectrum, you can begin to answer the question this book will keep asking:
+Every time you have to shift your brain from "What would my character do?" to "What does the manual say?", you lose momentum.
+By understanding where your favorite game sits on this spectrum, you can begin to answer the question:

 **What is this rule doing to your attention right now?**